Faustão na Band

 Faustão na Band (lit.
-Big Fausto on Band) is a Brazilian variety show.
-Hosted by Fausto Silva, it premiered January 17, 2022 on Rede Bandeirantes, following Silva's departure of TV Globo and its long-running Domingão do Faustão.
+Big Fausto on Band) is a Brazilian variety show that was broadcast by Rede Bandeirantes.
+Hosted by Fausto Silva, it premiered January 17, 2022, following Silva's departure of TV Globo and its long-running Domingão do Faustão.

 Background

 Fausto Silva had previously presented the long-running Sunday-afternoon show Domingão do Faustão on Globo since 1989.
 Before being signed by Globo, Silva had achieved notoriety for hosting the talk show Perdidos na Noite on Band.
 In January 2021, it was rumored that Silva would leave Globo in December 2021, after declining a move to Thursday nights.
 In April 2021, it was reported that Silva had signed a five-year deal with Rede Bandeirantes beginning in 2022.
 Cris Gomes—a director who worked on Domingão—was also reported to be involved in the deal.

 On June 13, 2021, Silva missed an episode of Domingão for the first time in the program's history, stating that it was due to a urinary tract infection.
 On June 17, Globo announced that Silva would be leaving the network, and that Domingão do Faustão would be replaced in its timeslot by a new program hosted by Luciano Huck.
 Domingão do Faustão was subsequently cancelled, with the remainder of the 18th season of Dança dos Famosos airing as a standalone program hosted by Tiago Leifert (who had guest hosted Domingão the previous Sunday).

 In July 2021, Rede Bandeirantes officially announced that it had signed Silva to host a new variety show that would premiere in 2022.
-Despite leaving his previous show, Silva was still under contract with Globo until January.The two-hour program would air on weeknights, with a premiere set for January 17, 2022.
+Despite leaving his previous show, Silva was still under contract with Globo until January.
+The two-hour program would air on weeknights, with a premiere set for January 17, 2022.

 Band had initially considered filming the program at a theatre, but elected to instead broadcast it from one of the main soundstages of its São Paulo facilities; at the suggestion of Silva, the soundstage was dedicated in honor of Band's founder as the João Jorge Saad studio.
-Band began to produce pilot episodes in late-December; Silva asked Band executives to not attend, as he was wary about performing for larger audiences before his contract with Globo officially ended.
+Band began to produce pilot episodes in late-December; Silva asked Band executives to not attend, as he was wary about performing for larger audiences while still under contract with Globo.
 Former Jornal Nacional weather reporter Anne Lottermann was also tested as a designated substitute host.

-Advertisers and critics doubted whether Faustão na Band would be successful, noting Band's decision to schedule it on weeknights (as opposed to Domingão and other Brazilian variety shows, which air on a weekly basis); a former Band executive stated that the show would need to stay above 6 points in the IBOPE television ratings in order to be sustainable.
+Advertisers and critics doubted whether Faustão na Band would be successful, noting Band's decision to schedule it on weeknights (as opposed to Domingão and other Brazilian variety shows, which typically air weekly on Saturdays or Sundays); a former Band executive stated that the show would need to stay above 6 points in the IBOPE television ratings in order to be sustainable.

 At midnight on January 1, 2022, Band broadcast the New Year's special Viradão do Faustão as a preview for the show, which marked Silva's official return to the network.